lucascaleida/copilot-go/memory-bank/progress.md

     -   Memory Bank (`activeContext.md`, `progress.md`) updated.
 -   **Next Step:** User to commit and push the updated workflow file to trigger deployment. **Update (2025-06-18 14:15):** User confirmed deployment and API test were successful.
 -   **Update (2025-07-04):** Enhanced `GET /cars/` endpoint with `tienda` and `vo_vn` filters.
 Improved logging for the `POST /stock/` endpoint and updated all relevant documentation.
+-   **Update (2025-07-10):** Added Excel inventory upload functionality with new endpoints for uploading and managing inventory data in server memory.

 ### 2.2.
 What Works / Completed (API Project)